AshishhAmin/Bellabeat_Case_Study/README.md

 ## About Bellabeat

 Bellabeat is a high-tech manufacturer of health-focused products for women.
 Founded in 2013, the company collects and analyzes data related to activity, sleep, stress, and reproductive health to promote well-being.
-Bellabeat’s core mission is to empower women by providing actionable insights into their personal health and everyday habits[^1][^2][^3].
+Bellabeat’s core mission is to empower women by providing actionable insights into their personal health and everyday habits.

 ## Business Task